pallavagarwal07/pallavagarwal07.github.io/_posts/2017-12-05-Simplifying-Travis-with-Nix.md

 ### Example
 The above link would also be a good example of how to use the Nix CI from a project that uses Travis CI.
+Hint: look into the `.travis.yml` file.
 Note that you can directly curl the installation and configuration script from the above repository directly into your CI job.
-The link below is a good example of how to do that.
+The link below is a fine example of how to do that.

 To view an example of using this with GitLab CI:
 [Click Here](https://gitlab.com/pallavagarwal07/pallavagarwal07.gitlab.io/blob/fa853cf54ec8c294e35f194feeb528d27295ae47/.gitlab-ci.yml)